 Theater practitioner

-Thompson became a Shakespeare Scholar in Residence at The Public Theater in 2020, and in 2021, she was appointed to the board of trustees of the Royal Shakespeare Company in Stratford-upon-Avon.
+Thompson is a Shakespeare Scholar in Residence at The Public Theater, and a board of trustees member of the Royal Shakespeare Company in Stratford-upon-Avon.
 She has served on the Council of Scholars at Theatre for a New Audience in Brooklyn, NY, since 2017, the board of Play On Shakespeare since 2020, and the board for Woolly Mammoth Theater in Washington, DC from 2017-2018.

 Productions